 Academic Skills Support

-The CIC Career Assist Program is a program that is designed to help our new and continuing students in preparing and assisting them for the Australian job market.
+The career assist support service is designed to help our new and continuing students in preparing and assisting them for the Australian job market.

-As part of the program we have a careers counselling and job search coach, Sandra Emslie is available on campus every week on Tuesdays and Wednesdays.
+As part of the service we have a careers counselling and job search coach, Sandra Emslie, who is available on campus every week on Tuesdays to Thursdays.

 Sandra is a highly experienced specialist who has 20 years of experience with careers counselling and planning.
 With over 20 years in employment and job coaching, she is committed to providing a high level of assistance to students to help them achieve their goals and career objectives.
 She will provide training and individual services to support clients on their journey to employment.
 She is passionate about assisting people to meet their career goals and support their individual needs.